Stephen-Seo/swaybar_info/README.md

 Note that some characters like `*` or `(` had to be escaped because they are being passed verbatim to a shell.

+If only one capture is used in the regex string, then that capture will be used for the output text, and the color will be left unspecified (usually defaulting to white).

 ## Dependencies

 Uses [`serde_json`](https://crates.io/crates/serde_json),